-How to find the Blix bounty in Crimson Desert
+How to complete the Blix bounty in Crimson Desert

-Blix in Crimson Desert is a bounty you need to capture, but the elusive ruin-raiding goblin doesn't always show up at the marked spot you're told he's at, along the Nas Riverside by the cliffs.
-This can lead to some confusion, especially as the bounty poster suggests that he's been raiding ruins, of which there aren't many near the location marked.
+Of the Crimson Desert Bounty Notices, Blix is one of the more difficult to find, since the elusive ruin-raiding goblin doesn't always show up at his marked spot along the Nas Riverside.
+This can lead to some confusion, especially as the bounty poster suggests that he's been raiding ruins, of which there aren't many near the marked location.
 To help you out, I'll show you where to find Blix's location, and how to take him alive for the full bounty reward.

 How to find Blix in Crimson Desert

 To find the bounty Blix in Crimson Desert, you do need to go to the exact location marked at the bottom of Unicorn Cliff.
-However, it's not guaranteed that Blix and his band of outlaws will always spawn when you approach it.
-If that happens, you need to go away and wait at a bonfire, bed or cooking pot, and try again.
+However, it's not guaranteed that Blix and his band of outlaws will spawn when you approach it.
+If they don't, you need to go away, wait at a bonfire, bed or cooking pot, and try again.

 Crimson Desert Thinker's Meadow puzzle: We have puzzles at home